-Classy, friendly people, diverse landscapes, and cities which are home to tropical rainforests, deserts, Rocky Mountains, tundras, etc. are some of the words which come to your mind when you think about Canada.
-Canada offers a wonderful holiday experience whether you are exploring the rocky beaches of the east coast, the rainforests of Vancouver, the small fishing villages of Nova Scotia, the icy tundra of the Yukon, or the Rocky Mountains of Calgary.
-Although it is one of the most underrated holiday destinations in the world in spite of being one of the biggest countries on the planet.
-Visit Canada today and find out the real reason why Canadians are one of the most loved ones all around the world.
+Classy, friendly people, diverse landscapes, bustling cities, tropical rainforests, vast deserts, and the magnificent Rocky Mountains are some of the words which come to your mind when you think about Canada.
+This gorgeous country offers a spectacular holiday experience whether you are exploring the rocky beaches of the east coast, the national parks of Alberta, the small fishing villages of Nova Scotia, the icy tundra of the Yukon, or the Rocky Mountains of Calgary.
+It is one of the most underrated holiday destinations in the world in spite of being one of the biggest countries on the planet.
+Visit Canada today and find out the real reason why Canadians are one of the most loved people all around the world.

 Planning a Canada travel on budget can be a hassle at times.
-Take note of the following parameters which will help you plan and give you a different level of experiences and several beautiful memories.
-These points listed below can act as the perfect Canada travel guide as you plan your trip and give you a wonderful chance to explore all the amazing places to visit in Canada.
+However, the following tips and tricks will help you plan a memorable holiday with unique experiences and beautiful memories.
+Ensure a stress-free and budget-friendly travel experience by securing your Canada visa as the first step, setting the foundation for a smooth and memorable adventure.
+These points listed below can act as the perfect Canada travel guide for your trip and offer an excellent chance to explore all the amazing places in Canada.

 Flying is the most convenient but expensive mode of travel to Canada.
 Due to its vast size, it seems probably the only option available.
 Book a flight only if you wish to cover a vast distance in a short interval of time.
 Avoid peak seasons and other festive seasons, and you may get tickets at good rates and discounts.
 The winters can be a bit extreme and tough to handle, hence it is recommended to avoid planning a tour during the winter season.

 The rates of Canada accommodation would vary depending on the city or area you are staying.
 Keep a budget of around 30-80 CAD per day if you are looking for a dorm room to a budget hotel room.
 You can even get shared rooms and apartments in the same budget in some areas.
-In the five major cities of Canada: Toronto, Vancouver, Ottawa, Montreal, and Calgary – the prices would be comparatively higher.
+You can find many hotels in Canada offering a wide range of prices, so select the one that fits your budget.
+You can also consider an Air bnb which have become extremely popular in recent years.
+Hotel tariffs would be comparatively higher in the five major cities of Canada – Toronto, Vancouver, Ottawa, Montreal, and Calgary.
 You can always refer to Canadian locals for advice on cheap places to stay.
 If indulging in adventurous activities and camping is your forte, you will find numerous options all across the country.
 But booking of campgrounds finish off early especially when the peak season is arriving, so book in advance to avoid any last-minute hassles.

 Due to its vast size, commuting from one city or province to another can be a big problem without a car.
-All parts of a city are well connected via the excellent public transportation system such as the metro.
+However, all cities are well connected via metro, and other well-maintained modes of transport.
 The train service which runs from coast to coast offers stunning landscape views, but may be a touch expensive.
-Catch a Megabus which runs in Quebec and Ontario for as low as 1 CAD for booking well in advance.
+You can commute via the Megabus which runs in Quebec and Ontario for as low as 1 CAD if booked well in advance.
 This is one of the most affordable ways to travel between cities such as Montreal and Toronto.
-Use services such as Greyhound, Coach Canada, and Red Arrow in areas where Megabus doesn’t operate.
+You can avail services such as Greyhound, Coach Canada, and Red Arrow in areas where Megabus doesn’t operate.
 Renting a vehicle is another option available for 35-80CAD.
 Renting a vehicle gives you greater flexibility and accessible to many areas in Canada.

 Due to its small population, there are great opportunities for tourists as well as locals to indulge in several budget activities.
 Some of the budget activities in Canada which every tourist should participate in are listed below:

-Explore this beautiful country during the summer season and be a part of the festivals such as Heritage Days, Caribana, Kit Days, and much more.
-All these events are free to indulge in.
+Explore this breath-taking country during the summer season and be a part of the festivals such as Heritage Days, Caribana, Kit Days, and much more.
+All these events are free to attend.

-Perfect way to explore and get a feel of the rich history and heritage of any location in Canada.
-Many walking tours last for several hours and these can be booked at the last-minute as well.
+Walking tours are another fantastic way to explore and feel of the rich history and heritage of Canada.
+There are numerous walking tours to choose from and these can be booked at the last-minute as well.

 - Share your ride: Using ride-sharing services can help you save a lot on your transportation costs when you are traveling between cities or provinces.